 All the reasons why I spent my money overseas as a medical tourist.
 Here’s to hoping someone knows how to use stem cells to treat ALS.

 After researching nearly twenty different clinics claiming to offer stem cell treatments of one kind or another, there are many scam artists purporting to cure the world’s diseases with quick injections of everything from your own fat cells to cells from sheep fetuses.
 I chose the aptly named Stem Cells Transplant Institute in Costa Rica.

 The four-day treatment plan included 500 million mesenchymal stem cells (MSCs) injected intrathecally (in the spinal column via a lumbar puncture), and intramuscularly to all the areas of atrophy throughout my body.

 While not up to the standards of cleanliness and sterility we in North America expect, it was sufficient.
 Each day was a deluge of injections, leaving me feeling like a human pin cushion.

-After being home for not more than two weeks, my hands and legs are stronger, and I have more stability when standing.
-The greatest benefits coming between two and three months after the treatments.
+After being home for not more than two weeks, I noticed that my hands and legs are stronger, and I have more stability when standing.
+The greatest benefits should come between two and three months after the treatments.

 I plan to return for another round considering the positive results.